 Stimulate Utilization of Plentiful Energy in Rocks through High-temperature Original Technologies SBIR/STTR (SUPERHOT SBIR/STTR)

-This funding opportunity provides financial support to small businesses and their partners for developing innovative technologies that harness superhot geothermal energy for clean electricity generation.
+This funding opportunity provides financial support to small businesses developing innovative technologies to harness superhot geothermal energy, aiming to create sustainable and cost-effective electricity generation systems.

 Award Range